markvaaz/ScarletHooks/README.md

 # ScarletHooks

-ScarletHooks is a V Rising server mod that enables advanced webhook integration for chat messages.
-It allows admins to configure multiple webhooks for admin, public, and clan-specific notifications, with fine-grained control over which messages are sent and how they are batched.
-All features are accessible via chat commands and can be customized in the config file.
+ScarletHooks is a V Rising server mod that enables advanced webhook integration for all chat and login/logout messages.
+It allows admins to configure multiple webhooks for admin, public, clan-specific, and dedicated login notifications, with fine-grained control over which message types are sent to each destination.
+Message formats and prefixes are fully customizable via the config file, supporting placeholders like `{playerName}`, `{clanName}`, and `{targetName}`.
+All features can be managed through in-game chat commands and configuration, including sending login/logout messages to dedicated webhooks.

 > **Notes:**
-> * This mod does not support sending messages to in-game chat — it only sends messages from the server to external webhooks.
+> * This mod only supports sending messages from the server to external webhooks.
+It does not support sending messages to the in-game chat from external sources, and I don't plan to add that feature at this time.
 > * While the mod isn’t restricted to Discord, using other webhook services may require modifying the source code, and recompiling the mod.
 [See the guide for more information](#guide--troubleshooting).

 ---